GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 redirect there.

 [Rate Limited]({{site.baseurl}}/images/idv-ssn-rate-limited.png)
-## `GpoMail` - GPO (USPS) letters rate limiter
+## `GpoMail` - Verify by Mail (USPS) letters rate limiter
 ### Description
-This is the rate limiter for a user's requests for GPO letters.
+This is the rate limiter for a user's requests for verify by mail (also sometimes called GPO) letters.
 This is a completely independent set of rate limiting code, which implements two rate limits.

-First, a user is not allowed more than a certain number of GPO letter requests within a time window (this is similar to the other rate limiters described here).
+- First, a user is not allowed more than a certain number of letter requests within a time window (this is similar to the other rate limiters described here).

-Second, there is a minimum wait period after requesting a GPO letter before a user is allowed to request another.
+- Second, there is a minimum wait period after requesting a letter before a user is allowed to request another.

-By default, a user is allowed to request 4 GPO letters within 30 days, and must wait 24 hours after requesting a GPO letter before they are allowed to request another. (n.b. - in the test environment, users are restricted to 2 GPO letters per 30 day window; the delay is still 24 hours.)
+  By default, a user is allowed to request 4 verify by mail letters within 30 days, and must wait 24 hours after requesting a letter before they are allowed to request another.

+  (n.b. - there is an override for this in `application.yml` if the RUBY_ENV variable is set to `test`.
+In that case, users are restricted to 2 letters per 30 day window; the delay is still 24 hours.
+This setting is used by the automated test suite in CI and also for local development.
+It makes the tests simpler to have a lower rate-limiting threshold.)

 ### Settings
-`max_mail_events` - The maximum number of times that a user may request a GPO letter within the specified time window.
+`max_mail_events` - The maximum number of times that a user may request a Verify by Mail letter within the specified time window.

-`max_mail_events_window_in_days` - The length of time to consider when determining whether the user has requested too many GPO letters recently.
+`max_mail_events_window_in_days` - The length of time to consider when determining whether the user has requested too many Verify by Mail letters recently.

 `minimum_wait_before_another_usps_letter_in_hours` - The minimum
-amount of time that a user must wait, after requesting a GPO letter, before requesting another letter.
+amount of time that a user must wait, after requesting a Verify by Mail letter, before requesting another letter.

 ### How to trigger
-Enter Identity Verification and select GPO letter address verification.
-Request a GPO letter; you are now rate-limited.
+Enter Identity Verification and select Verify by Mail letter address verification.
+Request a Verify by Mail letter; you are now rate-limited.
 ### UI effects
 On the screen to enter their verification code, the user is not presented with the